 Location of the trullo.

-My only complaint with Gatto Bianco was with the address and directions.
 I arrived after dark and the trullo was difficult to find.
 I am so glad my airport driver watched and waited to see if I could get inside, because when I clearly wasn’t getting in, he came to help me.
-He ended up phoning Gatto Bianco (who, to their credit, answered the phone late at night) and conversed with them in Italian, which I would not have been able to do on my own.
+He ended up phoning Gatto Bianco (who, to their credit, answered the phone late at night) and conversing with them in Italian, which I would not have been able to do on my own.

-Other than that little mishap, I had a very nice stay in a quiet neighbourhood.
+Besides that little mishap, I had a very nice stay in a quiet neighbourhood.
 There was plenty of hot water, wifi, television and a comfortable bed.
-I would recommend it to others, as long as you can work out where the trullo actually is (or arrive in the daytime!)

 Here is the link to book Gatta Bianco, but read my pros and cons below first, to make sure staying in a trullo is right for you.

-Pros of staying in a trullo:
+Pros of staying in a Trullo:

-• Amazing cultural experience.
+- Amazing cultural experience.

-• Fairytale surroundings but still with modern facilities like television and wifi.
+- Fairytale surroundings but still with modern facilities like television and wifi.

-• The stone walls keep you cool in summer.
+- The stone walls keep you cool in summer.

-• My trullo had a double lock with a bolt on the inside – essential for peace of mind for solo travellers.
+- My trullo had a double lock with a bolt on the inside – essential for peace of mind for solo travellers.

-Cons of staying in a trullo
+Cons of staying in a Trullo

-• Lack of windows means lack of natural light – can be quite dark inside.
+- Lack of windows means lack of natural light – can be quite dark inside.

-• The interior lighting does not make for great photographs.
+- The interior lighting does not make for great photographs.

-• The inside of the trullo can smell a little ‘rustic’.
+- The inside of the trullo can smell a little ‘rustic’.

 The above two photos show the Gatto Bianco trullo in daylight.

-Where else can you see trulli, except Alberobello?
+Where else can you see Trulli, except Alberobello?

 The majority of trulli are located in the Puglia region of Italy.
 They are found among olive groves and vineyards and can often be rented from the local owners.
-In particular, the Salento region of Puglia is home to many trulli villages including Locorotondo and Ostuni.
-The towns of Martina Franca and Cisternino both also contain a number of these fascinating dwellings.
-Find out more about towns in Puglia.

-Additionally, you can find trulli nestled among vineyards in Tuscany’s Val di Chiana valley or scattered across Sicily’s rolling hillsides.
+Additionally, you can find Trulli nestled among vineyards in Tuscany’s Val di Chiana valley or scattered across Sicily’s rolling hillsides.

 Where to stay in Alberobello.